me-manu/gmf/README.md

 export NE2001_PATH="/path/to/ne2001/implementation/NE2001/bin.NE2001/"

-You will also need the following standard python packages: numpy scipy matplotlib
+You will also need the following standard python packages:
+- numpy
+- scipy

 3. Package contents:
 --------------------
-README.md		-	the file you are currently reading __init__.py		-	init the python packages gmf.py			-	functions to calculate the B-field components trafo.py		-	functions to compute the transformation from galactocentric cylindrical
+- README.md: the file you are currently reading
+- __init__.py: init the python packages
+- gmf.py	: functions to calculate the B-field components
+- trafo.py: functions to compute the transformation from galactocentric cylindrical
-				coordinates to heliocentric spherical (l,b) coordinates ne2001.py		-	functions to compute electron density from fortran library example.py		- 	example file to calculate the conversion (not yet added)
+- coordinates to heliocentric spherical (l,b) coordinates
+- ne2001.py: functions to compute electron density from fortran library

 4. License
 ----------